Reference

 The inclusion of a CommonJS module in the web browser is not guaranteed to work.
 In particular, in

-mode the name mangler might produce names that could clash with other existing global names.
-For this reason, we don’t recommend using theLibraryOnly
+fullOptJSmode the name mangler might produce names that could clash with other existing global names.
+For this reason, we don’t recommend using theLibraryOnlybundling mode infullOptJS, or in production.

-In order to use this mode, instead of including yourapp-bundle.js
+In order to use this mode, instead of including yourapp-bundle.js in your page, you will need to include

-(which contains all the application libraries bundled into a single file),
+yourapp-library.js (which contains all the application libraries bundled into a single file),

-(which contains the output of Scala.js, that is a CommonJS module).
+yourapp-opt.js (which contains the output of Scala.js, that is a CommonJS module).
 If you're using Play

 Framework, you could use a twirl template similar to this one:

-The default variable global for the library is ScalaJsBundlerDependencies
+The default variable global for the library is ScalaJsBundlerDependencies.
+Should you need to change it,

-you can provide a new variable name to the configuration, such as webpackBundlingMode := BundlingMode.LibrariesOnly("myLib")
+you can provide a new variable name to the configuration, such as webpackBundlingMode := BundlingMode.LibrariesOnly("myLib").

 Benefits